rlancemartin/rlancemartin.github.io/_posts/2015-02-10-infectome.markdown

 	# Use df ...
 ```

 As we process more samples, we simply write the outputs and logs to `Postgres`.
-All downstream analysis can easily pull from `Postgres`, with the output dataframe available for further analysis and plotting.
+All downstream analysis can easily pull from `Postgres`, with the output dataframe available for further analysis.

 ####Why is big data useful here?

 Infections are interesting because there are many categories: there are many different pathogens and subtle differences in the genome sequence of each one may confer clinically relevant traits (e.g., drug resistance).
-Unlike existing tests, NGS can detect all possible categories.
+Unlike conventional clinical tests, NGS can detect all possible categories.

 **Significance**.
-Because no "healthy" baseline yet exists for this kind of measurment, it is challenging to interpet absolute count, particularly for micro-organisms that are not familiar pathogens.
+Because no "healthy" baseline yet exists for this kind of measurement, it is challenging to interpret absolute counts, particularly for micro-organisms that are not familiar pathogens.
 One way to address this is simply to build out the distribution by acquiring more samples.
 To aid interpretation, each count can be re-cast as a percentile relative all prior processed samples.
-As more samples are collected, the percentile become increacingly effective at identifying anomolies.
+As more samples are collected, the percentile become increasingly effective at identifying anomalies.

 **Unbiased**.
-To examine the benefit of unbiased measurment, we looked at the number of samples in which a each virus was detected in our data relative to the number of samples in which that same virus was tested clinically (for lung transplants).
+To examine the benefit of unbiased measurement, we looked at the number of samples in which a each virus was detected in our data relative to the number of samples in which that same virus was tested clinically (for lung transplants).
 The most commonly clinically screened virus (HHV-5, tested in 335 samples) was detected (based upon our data) in 22 samples, an incidence similar to several pathogens that were not routinely screened, such as Adenovirus and Polyomavirus (clinically tested on four occasions and one occasion, respectively).
 We also detect many un-tested pathogens.

 <div class="imgcap">
 <img src="/assets/Infectome_2.jpg" width="100%">